ilya40umov/KotLink/docs/extension-guide.md

   - *URL* is `http://YOUR_SERVER_ADDRESS/api/link/redirect?link=%s`
   - *Suggest URL* is `http://YOUR_SERVER_ADDRESS/api/link/suggest?link=%s&mode=opensearch&secret=YOUR_SECRET`

+### Safari

+Safari is currently only partially supported via [Safari Omnikey](http://marioestrada.github.io/safari-omnikey/) extension.

+In order to make it work, first install the extension, then click on the extension icon (looks like a magnifying glass), click *Add Site* and use prefix `go` with the following URL `http://YOUR_SERVER_ADDRESS/api/link/redirect?link={search}`.

+Please, note that at the time of writing  *Safari Omnikey* does not support suggestions.

 ### Extension Options

 Both browser extensions as well as Vivaldi require some configuration before they can be used.